by Ovidiu Brazdau

 The activation of the witnessing awareness is sometimes preceded by a critical experience of “ego death”.
 However, in time, this “death” can be considered as a “relaxation”, and moving the point of reference from mind to presence helps a lot.
 What is dying is a rigid structure, and the lesson I learned after this awakening was that of allowing myself to be more and more fluid, more “liquid”.
 In fact, after some years, I realized that these two systems, Self-Identity and Inner Growth, are just two parts of a self-regulating mechanism: one which maintains the form-structure, and one which pushes for transformation.

-In my opinion, what happens in this experience is a shift of attention, from being permanently immersed in experiences to a diffuse-global attention, including the non-ego parts (the non-conceptual self or presence self).
+In my opinion, what happens in this experience is a shift of attention, from being permanently immersed in experiences, to diffuse-global attention, then to a combination of attention styles, available simultaneously.
 It is a sort of opening that splits the attention stream to a more contextual presence.